Becktor/intraToSkynet/README.md

 * a content script, "IntraToSkynet.js", that is injected into any pages under "3shapedental.sharepoint.com/" or any of its subdomains

-The content script draws a border around the document.body.
+The content script changes the 3shape intranet logo with 3shape skynet and updates tab title to 3shape skynet

 ## What it shows